Key Takeaways

 There’s no one-size-fits-all method for renting a CPAP machine.
 Policies can vary widely depending on the rental company and insurance provider.
 However, there are common factors that you’re likely to encounter regardless of where you rent your machine and how you intend to pay for it.

-Some rental companies charge a deposit that is refundable upon the device’s return, while others place a hold on your credit card for the device’s retail cost.
+Some rental companies charge a refundable deposit upon the device’s return, while others place a hold on your credit card for the device’s retail cost.
 Short-term rental companies expect you to return the device in good condition within a fairly strict time frame.
 CPAP supplies and accessories generally don’t need to be returned, but you should check each rental provider’s rules and regulations for exact terms.

 Before renting, you should also consult your insurance provider to better understand your coverage.
 Some plans, including Medicare, require a specific rental period and proof of consistent CPAP use, while other plans don’t cover CPAP machine rentals at all.

-Where to rent a CPAP machine:
+Where to Rent a CPAP Machine

 There are numerous places to rent CPAP machines, both online and from in-person retailers.
 You’ll need to provide a prescription no matter where you rent your device.